Museum of Polish History

 The Museum of Polish History or the Polish History Museum (Muzeum Historii Polski) is a museum and national cultural institute in Warsaw, Poland.
 The purpose of the museum is to present the most important events in Polish history, with a particular emphasis on Polish traditions of freedom.

-Details
+Since September 2023, the new museum building has been located in the Warsaw Citadel.

+History

-The statute establishing the museum was signed on May 2, 2006, at the Royal Castle in Warsaw by the then-Minister of Culture and National Heritage, Kazimierz Michal Ujazdowski, in the presence of Warsaw city president Kazimierz Marcinkiewicz.
+The statute establishing the museum was signed on 2 May 2006 at the Royal Castle in Warsaw by the then-Minister of Culture and National Heritage, Kazimierz Michał Ujazdowski, in the presence of Warsaw city president Kazimierz Marcinkiewicz.

 The opening of the permanent exhibition was originally planned for 2012–2013, but in view of the difficulties with constructing a permanent headquarters and finding a temporary headquarters, Minister of Culture and National Heritage Bogdan Zdrojewski decided to delay the opening until 2018.
-The museum will be built on Trasa Lazienkowska near the Ujazdowski Castle in Warsaw.
-A competition for the design of the new building was held, and the winner was chosen December 6, 2009.
+The museum was once planned be built on Trasa Lazienkowska near the Ujazdów Castle in Warsaw.
+A competition for the design of the new building was held, and the winner was chosen on 6 December 2009.
 The designer of the winning concept was Paczowski et Fritsch Architectes from Luxembourg, of which Polish architect Bohdan Paczkowski is a partner.
 The winner of the competition to design the exhibition, announced in 2011, is WWAA/Platige Image.

 Until the first part of 2013, the museum also had a division in Kraków in the former Kino Światowid building, which was planned as the site of the Muzeum PRL-u (Polish People's Republic Museum).
-On November 7, the City Council of Kraków adopted a resolution to turn this branch into an independent museum which is to be funded directly by the city.
+On 7 November the City Council of Kraków adopted a resolution to turn this branch into an independent museum which is to be funded directly by the city.
 Therefore, the director of the Museum of Polish History decided to officially close the Kraków branch in early 2013.

-The museum's director is Robert Kostro.
-The museum council includes Jolanta Choińska–Mika, Andrzej Chwalba, Andrzej Friszke, Rafał Habielski, Adolf Juzwenko, Marek Kraszewski, Krzysztof Mikulski, Andrzej Paczkowski, Kazimierz Przybysz, Wojciech Roszkowski, Andrzej Rottermund, Paweł Śpiewak, Henryk Samsonowicz, Wojciech Tygielski, and Zofia Zielińska.

-Previous board members include Władysław Bartoszewski, Andrzej Chojnowski, Norman Davies, Jarosław Gowin, Wojciech Kilar, Janusz Kurtyka, Ryszard Legutko, Andrzej Nowak, and Andrzej Seweryn.